How to Import Invoices into Xero: Complete CSV Guide

 Before approving any batch of imported invoices, work through these verification steps:

 1. Confirm the invoice count.
-Compare the number of draft invoices created against the number of rows in your CSV file (excluding the header row and accounting for multi-line invoices that share the same InvoiceNumber).
-If the counts do not match, check the import summary for skipped or rejected rows.
+Compare draft invoices created against CSV rows (accounting for multi-line invoices sharing the same InvoiceNumber).
+If counts do not match, check the import summary for skipped rows.

 3. Verify account code mapping.
-Review how the imported invoices mapped to your chart of accounts.
-Navigate to Reports > Trial Balance or open individual account transaction listings to confirm that revenue and expense lines landed in the correct accounts.
-Incorrect account codes are the most common silent error in bulk imports because the import will succeed even if you mapped a phone bill to an office supplies account.
+Navigate to Reports > Trial Balance to confirm revenue and expense lines landed in the correct accounts.
+Incorrect account codes are the most common silent error — the import succeeds even if you mapped a phone bill to an office supplies account.

 4. Validate supplier and tax details on purchase bills.
 For imported bills, confirm that supplier names match existing contacts in Xero and that tax types (e.g., GST on Expenses, BAS Excluded, No GST) are correct.
+Getting tax types right at import is especially important for Australian organizations, where these codes feed directly into Xero BAS preparation and GST reporting.
 Correcting tax types after approval requires reversing and re-entering the bill, so catching errors at the draft stage saves significant rework.

 Approving Imported Invoices